Make-School-Courses/WEB-1.0-Web-Foundations/lessons/lesson-01.md

 Some learning objects you will implement in code.

-Others learnign objects are ideas that exist in the world at larger or are overaching ideas.
+Others learning objects are ideas that exist in the world at larger or are overaching ideas.

 <!-- > -->